ffis/rt-map/README.md

 ## Example of usage

-Let's image that we have an indoor map, for example a hospital service indoor map.
+Let's imagine that we have an indoor map, for example a hospital service indoor map.
-What we want to do is see how it evolves the capacity or occupation over the time or best say, in real time.
+What we want to do is see how evolves the capacity or occupation over the time or best say, in real time.

 ### What do we need?